clarpaul/activity_monitoring_prediction/index.md

 ## [53] "magnet_forearm_z"
 ```

-# Model Validation Strategy
+# Model Tuning and Validation Strategy

-Based on the training data, we create a validation partition with which to assess performance on the "in-sample" participant predictions.
-To maximize the likelihood of providing unbiased model performance estimates, this data is 'held-out', and not used for model tuning.
-For tuning of certain model parameters, we rely on predictions from 'out-of-bag' observations from the remaining training data after holding out the validation partition.
+Based on the training data, we create a `Validation` partition and a `Train` participation.
+The purpose of the `Train` partition is to teach the model to predict.
+The purpose of the `Validation` participation is to estimate performance of the model when applied to new data.
+In work below, we also make use of another source of data, the "out-of-bag" ("OOB") data in random forest models.
+These are subsets of the `Train` data that are not used to build any given tree: they are 'left out' of the bootstrap sample for building that tree, and can be used to assess model generalization performance.
+Studies have shown that there is a systematic pessimistic bias to this method, but that 10-fold cross-validation is similarly biased, and the bias in both cases is small [@Bylander2002].

-For assessing accuracy of the "out-of-sample" participant predictions, we use a cross-validation strategy on the training data ("Leave-one-participant-out cross-validation").
-To keep the assessment fair, we refrain from any model tuning on this data.
+In this study, our strategy for use of these three data sources differs between modeling for "in-sample" vs. "out-of-sample" participant activity recognition.
+For the case of in-sample participants, we use the `Train` partition to train the model, the *out-of-bag* data to tune its main hyperparameter, `mtry`, and the `Validation` partition to assess accuracy.
+For the case of out-of-sample participants, we split the `Train` data into 6 folds (one per participant), and perform "leave-one-participant-out" cross-validation.
+To avoid any overfitting from hyperparameter selection, we do _**no**_ model tuning in the out-of-sample case: the `randomForest` model is used with its default parameters.

-For assessment of the "in-sample" participant predictions, the `caret` package produces a partition stratified with respect to the 5 `classe` outcomes.
+For assessment of the in-sample participant predictions, the `caret` package produces a partition stratified with respect to the 5 `classe` outcomes.
 Note that `caret` requires the `lattice` and `ggplot2` packages, by default.

 ```r
 if (!"caret" %in% rownames(installed.packages())) install.packages("caret")
 if (!"lattice" %in% rownames(installed.packages())) install.packages("lattice")
 if (!"ggplot2" %in% rownames(installed.packages())) install.packages("ggplot2")
 library(caret)
 set.seed(1)
 inTrain <- createDataPartition(y = training$classe, p = 0.7, list = FALSE)
 Train <- training[inTrain,]